EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration_as_admin.md

 ## How to do?

-You will use your EdgeNet admin or PI kubeconfig file to create a user object.
+You will use your EdgeNet admin or authority-admin kubeconfig file to create a user object.

 ### Create a user
 In the first place, you need to create a user object according to your